Zipstack/unstract/CONTRIBUTE.md

 Now visit [http://frontend.unstract.localhost](http://frontend.unstract.localhost) in your browser.

-Modify the `.env` files present in each service to update its runtime behaviour.
-Make sure to restart the containers after modifying the `.env`.
+NOTE: Modify the `.env` files present in each service folder to update its runtime behaviour.
+Run docker compose up again for the changes to take effect.```
 That's all.
 Enjoy!

 ## Authentication